 WFSO - A History

-WFSO-AM 570 Pinellas Park – WFSO (Five-Seven-O) was a 500-watt directional daytimer licensed to Pinellas Park with offices at 4930 Park Boulevard.
+WFSO-AM 570 Pinellas Park – WFSO (Five-Seven-O) went on the air March 12, 1966 as a 500-watt directional daytimer licensed to Pinellas Park with offices at 4930 Park Boulevard.
 Studios were located at the transmitter/tower site at 9661 82nd Avenue North, on the east side of Lake Seminole.

 WFSO sponsored a basketball team (formed by midday jock Brother John Moore) called the 'Dynamite Ding-a-lings' from 1970 to 1972.
 The team played charity games against school faculty and other organizations as a fundraiser.